dunkelrot/elxml/README.md

 #### Strings

-Setting string values for cells is easy, by default strings are saved as inline strings.
+By default strings are saved as inline strings.

 ```javascript
 // add a cell with a string value